LLC vs. Corporation Comparison

 What Is an LLC?

-An LLC (or limited liability company) is a simple business structure that designates a business as a formal legal entity.
+An LLC (or limited liability company) is a simple business entity that designates a business as a formal legal entity.
 LLCs are registered with the state and provide liability protection for business owners and their personal assets.

 LLCs are owned and most often managed by their members (member-managed), although some LLCs may appoint a manager (manager-managed) to run the business.